getsolus/help-center-docs/docs/packaging/your-first-package-update.md

 For this example we will use the text editor `nano`.

-Change to your build directory.
+Change to your packaging directory.
 Your directory may have a different name or location:

 ```bash
 cd ~/solus-builds